“Praise in public, criticize in private.”

 The idea behind this announcement was: “we care about delivering stuff, so we should highlight successful cases of delivery.”
 Did it work, though?
 Do you think other teams are more motivated to push their products live too?

-While the intention of public praise is good, I don’t believe it’s actually effective.
+While the intention of public praise is good, I don’t believe it actually achieves our intended goals.

 So, what’s the alternative?